1) Magic Johnson, Lakers, 1980

 16) Alonzo Mourning, Hornets, 1993

-One of the most underrated rookie seasons in NBA history came from Mourning, who was overshadowed by his fellow 1992 draftee Shaquille O’Neal.
-Mourning averaged 21.0 points, 10.3 rebounds, and 3.5 blocks per game in ’92-’93, set the Hornets franchise record for total blocks just 49 games into his career, and finished second in Rookie of the Year voting behind O’Neal.
-But while Shaq had to watch the postseason on television, as his Magic just missed out on the #8 seed, Mourning further secured his legend, leading the Hornets in scoring and rebounding in a first round series upset over the Celtics.
+One of the most underrated rookie seasons in NBA history came from Mourning, who was overshadowed by Rookie of the Year winner Shaquille O’Neal.
+Mourning averaged 21.0 points, 10.3 rebounds, and 3.5 blocks per game in ’92-’93, set the Hornets franchise record for total blocks just 49 games into his career, and finished second in ROY voting.
+But while O’Neal had to watch the postseason on television, Mourning further secured his legend, leading the Hornets in scoring and rebounding in a first round series upset over the Celtics.
 It culminated in the clinching game four with Mourning hitting the game winning shot with 0.4 seconds left on the clock.
 While Charlotte was ousted in the Conference Semifinals by the Knicks, Mourning was spectacular in that series as well, going toe-to-toe with veteran Patrick Ewing and again leading his team in points and rebounds.

 17) Red Kerr, Nationals, 1955